UKHomeOffice/passports-date-controller/README.md

 replacement for the standard controller and, if need be, can be inherited from in your custom controllers.

-My hope is that in the future this functionality will be merged into [hmpo-form-controller] as that already seems to have some knowledge of the date component fields provided by input-date.
+The functionality in this module could, at some point, be merged into [hmpo-form-controller] as that already has knowledge of the date component fields provided by input-date.

 Main Benefits
 -------------